furplag/archive/Windows/install-chocolatey.md

 - [ ]  enable to access Internet
 - [ ]  Administrators, or executable as an Administrator

-> follow the guide below, if you cannot to be an administrable .
+> follow the guide below, if you cannot to be administrable .
 > [Chocolatey Software Docs | Setup / Non administrative Install](https://docs.chocolatey.org/en-us/choco/setup#non-administrative-install)